thingsboard/thingsboard-client-sdk/README.md

 ThingsBoardSized<32> tb(mqttClient, 128, apis);
 ```

 Alternatively, to remove the need for the `MaxRPC` template argument in the constructor template list, see the [Dynamic ThingsBoard section](https://github.com/thingsboard/thingsboard-client-sdk?tab=readme-ov-file#dynamic-thingsboard-usage) section.
-This will instead expect an additional parameter `responseSize` in the `RPC_Callback` constructor argument list, which shows the internal size the [`JsonDocument`](https://arduinojson.org/v6/api/jsondocument/) needs to have to contain the response.
+This will instead expect an additional parameter response size in the `RPC_Callback` constructor argument list, which shows the internal size the [`JsonDocument`](https://arduinojson.org/v6/api/jsondocument/) needs to have to contain the response.
 Use `JSON_OBJECT_SIZE()` and pass the amount of key value pair to calculate the estimated size.
 See https://arduinojson.org/v6/assistant/ for more information.

 ### Server-side RPC response overflowed